stackevo/spudreq/draft-trammell-spud-req.md

 ## Authentication

 The basic SPUD protocol must not require any authentication or a priori trust relationship between endpoints and middleboxes to function.
-However, SPUD should support the presentation/exchange of authentication information in environments where a trust relationship already exists, or can be easily established, either in-band or out-of-band.
+However, SPUD should interoperate with the presentation/exchange of authentication information in environments where a trust relationship already exists, or can be easily established, either in-band or out-of-band, and use this information where possible and appropriate.

-## Proof of topology
+## Proof a device is on-path

 Devices may make assertions of network characteristics relevant to a flow.
 One way these assertions can be assessed is by a demonstration that the device